St Lawrence SEND Report 2020-21

-Special educational provision is underpinned by high quality teaching and is compromised by anything less’ (SENCoP, 2014)
+Special educational provision is underpinned by high quality teaching and is compromised by anything less’ (SEND Code of Practice, 2014)

 This means that:

-Specific group work with in a smaller group of children.
+Specific group work with smaller groups of children.

-This work, known as intervention groups, may take place in the classroom or outside and may be led by a teacher, a teaching assistant or the SENco.
+This work, known as intervention groups, may take place in the classroom or outside and may be led by a teacher, a teaching assistant or the SENDCo.